Meet Jarrett

 Jarrett's Moment

-As an aspiring architect, Jarrett Hardy knew that CU Denver’s urban campus provided the best opportunity for him to learn his profession while interning and gaining real-world experience—all while being influenced by the buildings, landscape, and neighborhoods around him.
+As an aspiring architect, Jarrett H. knew that CU Denver’s urban campus provided the best opportunity for him to learn his profession while interning and gaining real-world experience—all while being influenced by the buildings, landscape, and neighborhoods around him.
 He’d commute to campus by train, ride a scooter to get from class to his job downtown, and take in views of the mountains and skyscrapers along the way.
 Now, he’s building spaces that are inspired by communities and nature with a global point of view.

 Being close to the mountains and nature, being close to my family, and then being close to the city…CU Denver helped bring those aspects of my life together and that’s been the greatest benefit.